davidpots/playsongnotes/backlog.md

     Surf Rider                  XXXXX
     Under the Bridge •          XXXXX
     Walk Right In •             XXXXX
-    We Are the Champions •      XXXX
+    We Are the Champions •      XXXXX
     When the Man Comes Around   XXXXX
     Where Rainbows Never Die    XXX